New Jersey Survey Guide

 Coastal and barrier island properties involve additional complexity: tidal boundary questions, FEMA flood zone determinations, proximity to wetlands, and in some cases riparian rights tied to Barnegat Bay or the Atlantic Ocean.
 Each of these adds research and field time, which raises cost.

-How do I verify a surveyor is licensed in New Jersey?
+How do I find a licensed land surveyor in Ocean County, New Jersey?